-This document outlines how St. Gabriel's intends to manage the risks posed by COVID-19 as it relates to our business operations.
+This document outlines how St. Gabriel's manages the risks posed by COVID-19 as it relates to our business operations.

 3.0 Scope of Policy

 This policy applies to all Staff and Service Users - i.e. staff - part-time and full time employees, students and CE Scheme participants.